keviniano/full-path-site/_posts/2018-07-25-hello-world.md

 It's in this context that Full Path jumps into the fray, taking a opinionated stance rooted in years of successes and failures putting technology into the hands of small organizations.
 Here is a quick take on how we think about responding to the challenges ahead.

 ### Technology In Its Place
 We believe in _appropriate technology_.
-The term is actually the name of a [movement](https://en.wikipedia.org/wiki/Appropriate_technology "Wikipedia definition") in economic development circles, but I don't mean it in the sense of a creating a new water pump design or a better mosquito net.
+The term comes from a [movement](https://en.wikipedia.org/wiki/Appropriate_technology "Wikipedia definition") in economic development circles, but I don't mean it in the sense of a creating a new water pump design or a better mosquito net.
 Rather, we embrace its broader philosophical approach to creating technological tools — the focus on simplicity, decentralization, sustainability, and empowerment of the people using the technology.

 In a society where technology is held out as panacea, it's valuable for mission-based organizations to work with the support of philosophies that provide a vision for applying tech only where it makes sense and can be sustained over time.